datacite/tasks/product_specifications/FBF44gf/readme.md

-             When that the user is in a Organisation Page And the user clicks on the "Funders" download link Then the a file with all the all funders linked to the organisation should be generated And the file should include up to 500 funders And all the funders should be formatted in Title, DOI, description And the file should include one funder per line And the browser should request the user to download the file
+             When that the user is in a Organisation Page And the user clicks on the "Funders" download link Then the a file with all the all funders linked to the organisation should be generated And the file should include up to 500 funders (the most recently published) And all the funders should be formatted in Title, DOI, description And the file should include one funder per line And the scholarly outputs should be sorted descending by publication year And the browser should request the user to download the file